EXCLUSIVE-Australia expected to buy up to 5 Virginia class submarines as part of AUKUS -sources

 In the early 2030's, Australia would buy 3 Virginia class submarines and have the option to buy two more.

-The Pentagon referred queries to the White House, which declined to confirm details about any upcoming announcement.

-AUKUS will be Australia's biggest-ever defense project and offers the prospect of jobs in all three countries.
+AUKUS is expected to be Australia's biggest-ever defense project and offers the prospect of jobs in all three countries.

+Australia has an existing fleet of six conventionally powered Collins-class submarines, which will have their service life extended to 2036.
+Nuclear submarines can stay underwater for longer than conventional ones and are harder to detect.

+The officials did not elaborate on the planned new class of submarines, including offering specifics about production locations.

+General Dynamics Corp GD.N, which makes Virginia class submarines, has 17 of them in its current backlog delivering through 2032.

+To date no party to the nuclear Non-Proliferation Treaty (NPT) other than the five countries the treaty recognizes as weapons states - the United States, Russia, China, Britain and France - has nuclear submarines.

-(Reporting by Idrees Ali, Phil Stewart and Steve Holland; Editing by Chris Reese)
+(Reporting by Idrees Ali, Phil Stewart and Steve Holland; additional reporting by Mike Stone, Jonathan Landay and David Brunnstrom; Editing by Don Durfee and Stephen Coates)

 ((Idrees.Ali@thomsonreuters.com; 301-747-8263;))